FATHER ANNE

 PRIESTS OF TODAY

 Women today are also living out their call to serve as Roman Catholic priests.
 The Roman Catholic Woman Priest movement began in 2002.
-A bishop ordained seven women as priests on the Danube River and one year later women were ordained as bishops.
-Those female bishops have been ordaining women as priests and bishops since.
-There are now 250 Roman Catholic Women Priests around the world, pastoring communities, working for social justice, and ministering to the sick and imprisoned.
-These women embody the reality that God calls women to full participation in the Roman Catholic Church.
+Seven women were ordained as priests by male bishops on the Danube River and one year later several of these women were ordained as bishops by a male bishop.
+The female bishops have been ordaining women as priests and bishops since.
+There are now 260 Roman Catholic Women Priests around the world, pastoring communities, working for social justice, and ministering to the sick and imprisoned.

 LINKS ON FEMALE PRIESTS